nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a task of the specified type to PlaNus.

-Format: `add title:TITLE type:TYPE_OF_TASK [desc:DESCRIPTION] [date:DATE_TIME]`
+Format: `add title:TITLE type:TYPE_OF_TASK [desc:DESCRIPTION] [date:DATE_TIME] [mod:MODULE_CODE]`

 * Adds the task of the specified `type:TYPE_OF_TASK` to PlaNus.
 * The type must be of the following types(case-sensitive):
-  * todo
   * deadline
   * event

 Examples:

-* `add title:return book type:todo` Adds a task with title return book and type todo to PlaNus.
+* `add title:Return book type:todo date:01-01-2020 18:00`
+Adds a task with title "Return book", of type "deadline", and a date and time of "01-01-2020" to PlaNus.
-* `add title:Birthday party type:event desc:Frank’s birthday party date:01-01-2020 18:00`
+* `add title:Birthday party type:deadline desc:Frank’s birthday party date:01-01-2020 18:00`
-  Adds a task with title “Birthday party” , type event, description “Frank’s birthday party” , and date and time “01-01-2020 18:00” to PlaNus.
+  Adds a task with title “Birthday party”, of type "event", description “Frank’s birthday party” and a date and time of “01-01-2020 18:00” to PlaNus.

 ### Add a lesson: `lesson`

 Adds a lesson to PlaNus.

-Format: `lesson title:TITLE [desc:DESCRIPTION] day:DAY from:TIME to:TIME start:DATE end:DATE`
+Format: `lesson title:TITLE mod:MODULE_CODE [desc:DESCRIPTION] day:DAY from:TIME to:TIME start:DATE end:DATE`

-* Adds multiple recurring tasks of  `type:lesson` to PlaNus, starting from the date specified in `start:DATE` to the date specified in `end:DATE`, on the day specified in `day:DAY` from the time specified in `from:TIME` to the time specified in `to:TIME`.
+* Adds a lesson to PlaNus, starting from the date specified in `start:DATE` to the date specified in `end:DATE`, on the days specified in `day:DAY` from the time specified in `from:TIME` to the time specified in `to:TIME`.
-* The format of day must be as follows (case-insensitive):
+* The format of day in `day:DAY` must be as follows (case-insensitive):
   * Mon - Sun
   * Monday - Sunday

 Examples:

-* `lesson title:CS2103T Lecture desc:Most exciting lecture in NUS! day:Mon from:12:00 to:14:00 start:01-01-2020 end:01-05-2020 ` Adds a recurring lesson to PlaNus with a title "CS2103 Lecture", description "Most exciting lecture in NUS!", on all Mondays 12:00-14:00 in the date range 01-01-2020 to 01-05-2020.
+* `lesson title:CS2103T Lecture mod:CS2103T desc:Most exciting lecture in NUS! day:Mon from:12:00 to:14:00 start:01-01-2020 end:01-05-2020 ` Adds a lesson to PlaNus with a title "CS2103 Lecture", under the module "CS2103T", with a description "Most exciting lecture in NUS!", on all Mondays 12:00-14:00 in the date range 01-01-2020 to 01-05-2020.

 ### Delete a task : `delete`